andreevqt/startuply/README.md

-# Take landing page
+# Startuply - startup landing page
-This is an implementation of psd template provided by [Blaz Robar](http://blazrobar.com/free-psd-website-templates/take-a-free-mobile-app-landing-page-psd-template/)
+This is an implementation of psd template provided by [Abdullah Un Noman ](https://dribbble.com/unnoman)

 ## Build
     npm install